-If we are training for less than one hour, our muscles generally have enough glycogen (aka fuel) on board so refuelling isn’t of high importance and water will keep you nice and hydrated.
+If we are training for less than one hour, our muscles generally have enough glycogen (aka fuel) on board so refuelling isn’t of high importance and water or PURE Low Carb Hydration will keep you nice and hydrated.
 The exception being if it is a high-intensity session, or during a heavy phase of your training e.g. leading up to an event.
-Then you will benefit from either using a good electrolyte sports drink such as PURE Electrolyte Hydration or a readily available source of carbohydrate such as PURE Fluid Energy Gels, chews or lollies.
-The reason you need quick sugar is because we need to match the fast rate that your muscles are using it.
+Then you will benefit from either using an electrolyte containing sports drink (such as PURE Electrolyte Hydration) or a readily available source of carbohydrate (such as PURE Gels), chews or lollies.
+The reason you need quick energy is because we need to match the fast rate that your muscles are using it.
 The end result, you will be able to put more into your efforts/session and see enhanced training adaptations at the end of it.
 You will also benefit from a faster recovery and be ready to roll by the time the next session comes around.

-Sports drink is a fantastic choice because its quick to drink, hydrates you while providing quick carbs and key electrolytes to your muscles.
+Sports drink is a handy choice because its quick to drink, hydrates you while providing quick carbs and key electrolytes to your muscles.
 If you prefer to use other sources of carbohydrate, check they contain electrolytes such as sodium, magnesium, potassium and calcium to help prevent cramping and fatigue.
-Short and hard sessions are also a great time to test out supplements before race day as you will fairly quickly get the idea of how certain products/brands sit with you.
+High intensity sessions are also a great time to test out supplements before race day as you will fairly quickly get the idea of how certain products/brands sit with you.

 Training / Events: More than 1 hour

 If your session is upwards of one hour then you need to look at incorporating a nutrition strategy into the mix.
 Again, this is where a varied approach can be taken by mixing up food choices depending on the session.
 The general rule of thumb is that we require between 30 – 60g of carbohydrate per hour during endurance training.